linode/apl-docs/docs/inst-chart.md

 ## Monitoring the Chart install

 The chart deploys a Job (your-release-name-) in the default namespace.
 Use K9s (or any tool of your preference), to monitor the install.
+After the deploy job has finished, check Gitea to see if the `otomi\vales` repo contains values.
+If not, uninstall the chart and install a second time.

 ## Configuration